hllagami/SCRMS/README.md

 The Lead Management and Sales Metrics have yet to be developed, and may undergo changes as the application nears its completion.
 Furthermore, the automated communication feature, which enables businesses to send customized messages, emails, and offers to customers based on their behavior and preferences, is still awaiting implementation.
 Additionally, the Graphical User Interface may require more improvement and features in the future, such as color customization, light and dark mode, and more.

+# Running The Application Locally
+* Download the zip file 'SCRMS_zip.zip'
+* Extract the file and copy the folder named 'SCRMS'
+* Paste the folder inside the root directory of your preferred web server (for xampp: 'htdocs')
+* Open PHPMyAdmin (http://localhost/phpmyadmin) and create a database named 'scrms' (make sure you have started the Apache and MySQL)
+* Import or run the code of the 'scrms.sql' file (included in the zip file)
+* Run the index file (http://localhost/scrms)